mikelma/craftium/craftium-readme.md

 env.close()
 ```

-Training a CNN-based agent usingh PPO is as simple as:
+Training a CNN-based agent using PPO is as simple as:

 ```python
 from stable_baselines3 import PPO